Learn

 Let’s say you’re already running a pretty tight ship with your personal finances.
 There isn’t much else you can save on, or you would simply prefer to keep your current lifestyle the same.
 In this case, you’ll want to focus on the other big lever: growing your income.

 These days there are lots and lots of ways to boost your income.
 Some of which, frankly, I find a bit scammy (though slightly hilarious).
 Example?
-Taking a course on how to sell courses, so you can sell courses to other people who want to learn how to sell courses.
+Take a course on how to sell courses, so you can sell courses to other people who want to learn how to sell courses.
 I mean, come on!

 Luckily, there are plenty of other honest and time-tested methods to boost your income, like the following: